AzureADQuickStarts/AppModelv2-NativeClient-DotNet/README.md

 ## Optional: Restrict sign-in access to your application

-By default, when you download this code sample and configure the application to use the Azure Active Directory v2 endpoint following the preceding steps, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can request tokens and access your Web API.
+By default, when you download this code sample and configure the application to use the Microsoft identity platform endpoint following the preceding steps, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can request tokens and access your Web API.

 To restrict who can sign in to your application, use one of the options: